 The Marriage of the Virgin exemplifies Raphael’s unparalleled compositional vision and exactness, and is known as one of the finest examples of Italian Renaissance perspective painting.
-The foreground of the canvas depicts the marriage scene, but Raphael’s use of perspective renders the temple in the background the true focus of the work.
-The architecture of the 16 arched temple shows influence of leading Renaissance architect Bramante as well as painter Piero della Francesca.
+While the foreground of the canvas depicts the titular marriage scene, Raphael’s use of perspective renders the temple in the background the true focus of the work.
+The architecture of the 16-arched temple shows the influence of leading Renaissance architect Donato Bramante, as well as painter Piero della Francesca.
 Each element of The Marriage of the Virgin was executed in accordance with mathematical order, and recent infrared technology has revealed a dense mass of lines converging on the temple door.
-These lines follow the recommendations of della Francesca’s pre-1500 treatise De prospectiva pingendi (On the Perspective of Painting).
-Subsequently it is fitting that you can view Raphael’s painting next to della Francesca’s Montefeltro altar at the Pinacoteca di Brera.
+These lines follow the recommendations of Piero’s pre-1500 treatise De Prospectiva Pingendi (On the Perspective of Painting).
+Subsequently, it is fitting that you can view Raphael’s painting next to Piero’s Montefeltro altar at the Pinacoteca di Brera.
 This pairing highlights the shared traditions of two artists who both started their practice under the perspective traditions of the city of Urbino.

-Pieta Rondanini is the last ever creation of Renaissance master Michelangelo.
-The white marble sculpture revisits the subject of Mary mourning over the emaciated body of dead Christ, which the artist had first approached in his 1499 Pieta.
+Pieta Rondanini is the last-ever creation of Renaissance master Michelangelo.
+The white marble sculpture revisits the subject of Mary mourning over the emaciated body of the dead Christ, which the artist had first approached in his 1499 Pietà.
 Mary holds Christ in a loving embrace and the elongated figures almost seem to merge into one another.
-The carving was never finished but the simplicity of the work is hauntingly beautiful.
+The carving was never finished, but the simplicity of the work is hauntingly beautiful.

-Supper at Emmaus (1606) is an adaptation of a subject that Caravaggio first attempted five years earlier in a painting of the same name, which is on view at the National Gallery in London.
-The scene depicts the biblical moment when resurrected Christ reveals himself to two of his disciples.
-The work is testament to Caravaggio’s mastery of light, with dramatic chiaroscuro underscoring the intensity of this sacred moment.
+Supper at Emmaus (1606) is an adaptation of a subject that Caravaggio first attempted five years earlier in a painting of the same name, which is on view at The National Gallery in London.
+This second attempt is believed to have been created while the painter was in exile on murder charges.
+The image depicts the biblical scene when Jesus Christ, resurrected, reveals himself to two of his disciples.
+The work is testament to Caravaggio’s mastery of light, with dramatic chiaroscuro – the technique he helped innovate that contrasts bold lights with darks – underscoring the intensity of this sacred moment.
 This later version is generally considered the true masterpiece because of its heightened atmosphere and greater sense of intimacy.

-Canaletto’s was a virtuoso of Italy’s Venetian school of painting, and this depiction of the lagoon by Saint Mark’s square in Venice is an atmospheric masterpiece.
-The immense detail and depth of the work perfectly capture the bustle of life in the city, while also playing tribute to the splendour of the square’s monument and palace.
-Canaletto attained this level of realism with assistance from a camera obscura.
-The lagoon and Saint Mark’s square were a favourite subject of the artist and he painted several other variations, including The Pier Towards the Mint with the Column of Saint Theodore, showing the square from the opposite side.
+The lagoon and Saint Mark’s Square were a favourite subject of the artist and he painted several other variations, including The Pier Towards the Mint With the Column of Saint Theodore, showing the square from the opposite side.
 In the Pinacoteca at Castello Sforzesco you have the rare opportunity of viewing the two paintings alongside one another.
-Both works are still in the gilded frames from the time of their commission in 1742.
-Also on view in Milan (at the Pinacoteca di Brera) is Canaletto’s View of the Grand Canal Looking toward the Punta della Dogana (1740-1745).
+Both works are still in the gilded frames from the time of their commissioning in 1742.
+Also on view in Milan (at the Pinacoteca di Brera) is Canaletto’s View of the Grand Canal Looking Toward the Punta della Dogana (1740-1745).

-Arguably Francesco Hayez’s most famous painting, The Kiss is emblematic of a brief period of optimism and sense of freedom in the young Italy that emerged from the Second War of Independence; the work was unveiled in the Brera Exhibition of 1859 shortly after Victor Emanuel II and Napoleon III entered into Milan.
-The passionate embrace between a strong solider and his fair maiden is said to symbolise love of the motherland and zest for life.
-The medieval inspired scene is typical of 19th-century Romanticism, while the sumptuous colours reflect Hayez’s early training in Venice, where colour composition and handling of light were considered a priority.
+Arguably Francesco Hayez’s most famous painting, The Kiss is emblematic of a brief period of optimism and sense of freedom in the young Italy that emerged from the Second War of Independence.
+The work was unveiled in the Brera Exhibition of 1859, shortly after Victor Emanuel II and Napoleon III entered Milan.
+The passionate embrace between a solider and a maiden is said to symbolise love of the motherland and zest for life.
+The Medieval-inspired scene is typical of 19th-century Romanticism, while the sumptuous colours reflect Hayez’s early training in Venice, where colour composition and handling of light were priorities.
 Indeed, the illuminated folds of the blue dress imbue the scene with a sense of serenity.
 In the following years Hayez painted several other versions of The Kiss (including one for himself), but the original that resides in Brera possesses historical significance.

 This painting is a seminal example turn-of-the-century Social Realism and marks the socio-economic and political strife that affected Italy in those years: the aftermath of unification, industrialisation and the resulting struggles of both urban and rural working classes.
-The Fourth Estate is a term that refers to an unrecognised social or political force, and this is what you see in the painting – the subject is a worker’s public protest (presumably) in Volpedo, Piedmont where the artist originated.
+The fourth estate is a term that refers to an unrecognised social or political force, and that is what’s presented in the painting – the subject is a worker’s public protest (presumably) in Volpedo, Piedmont, where the artist was born.
 Pellizza pays tribute to a noble and strong proletariat, the mass of people advancing peacefully.
 The earthy colour palette of browns, greys and greens acknowledges the poverty of the people, yet they are bathed in light.
-The Fourth Estate is the climax of a long period of study by the artist on the theme of workers rights and social reform.
-The power and presence of this final masterpiece is enhanced by the scale of the canvas that is a monumental 283 x 500 centimetres (9.2 x 16.4 foot).
-Read more about the significance of this work here.
+The Fourth Estate is the climax of a long period of study by the artist on the theme of workers’ rights and social reform.
+The power and presence of this final masterpiece is enhanced by the scale of the canvas, which is a monumental 283cm x 500cm (111in x 197in).

-In a city so synonymous with design it would be wrong not to pay tribute to Italy’s many design masterpieces.
-The Design Museum at contemporary art space Milan Triennale houses a permanent collection of Italian design.
-This assemblage of iconic objects (as varied as a 1950 Galletto 160 CC motorbike to a 1967 Artemide lamp) is testament to the innovation and flair of the nation’’s creative minds, as well as mapping cultural and industrial changes in in the country.
+In a city so synonymous with design, it would be wrong not to pay tribute to Italy’s many design masterpieces.
+The Design Museum at contemporary-art space Triennale Milano houses a permanent collection of 1,600 objects of Italian design, from 1927 to the present day.
+This assemblage of iconic objects (as varied as a 1950 Galletto 160cc motorbike and a 1967 Artemide lamp) is a testament to the innovation and flair of the nation’s creative minds, as well as a map of cultural and industrial changes in in the country.